winft/theseus-ship/CONTRIBUTING.md

 * Merge requests have to be posted against master or a feature branch.
 Commits to the stable branch are only cherry-picked from the master branch after some testing on the master branch.

+Also make sure to increase the default pipeline timeout to 2h in `Settings > CI/CD > General Pipelines > Timeout`.

 ## Commit Message Guideline
 The [Conventional Commits 1.0.0][conventional-commits] specification is applied with the following
 amendments: